 Additionally, do not use the medication to treat any other symptoms unless directed to do so by your doctor.
 Do not share this medicine with anyone else, even if the person has the same condition as you.

 - Tamoxifen, the active ingredient in Nolvadex, or any of the other components of the drug listed at the end.

 - Other anti-estrogen medications.

 - Any other substance, such as food, preservatives, or colorants.

 If you have an allergic reaction, you may experience a skin rash, hay fever, trouble breathing, or feel weak.

 2. Do you have or have you ever had any of these medical conditions:

 - Liver problems

-- Deep vein thrombosis (DVT – blood clots in the veins of the leg) or pulmonary embolism (blood clots in the lungs).
+- Deep vein thrombosis (DVT – blood clots in the leg veins) or pulmonary embolism (blood clots in the lungs).

-It may not be safe for you to take Nolvadex if you have any of these conditions.
+It may not be safe for you to take Nolvadex if you have these conditions.

 3. You are taking other medications: